sreehari59/NewsSifter/README.md

 # NewsSifter

 This project implements a command-line application that searches the web for recent news articles matching a user-specified topic.
-It leverages third-party APIs for both news search and summarization to deliver a comprehensive overview of the topic.
+It leverages third-party APIs for both news search and summarization and finetuned models for relevancy scoring.
+This delivers a comprehensive overview of the topic.
 The task is done in the following steps:
 - The first step involves fetching the News based on a query given by the user.
-In this case I have used NewsApi, NewDataIO, GDelta.
+In this case I have used NewsApi, NewDataIO and GDelta.
-- All the aggregated News is given to BM25 which reduce the number to 30 news headlines based on the relevancy
+- All the aggregated News is given to BM25 which reduces the number from over 250 new articles to 30 news articles based on the relevancy.
-- The 30 news headline with their respective URL is given to Webscraper to scraper the content
+- The 30 news articles with their respective URL is given to Webscraper to scraper the content.
+This is done since the news API only provides the news title and a very short description.
-- Then the Top 15 headlines is retrieved based on the user query and scraped content using Ranking specific models
+- The Top 15 headlines is retrieved based on the user query and scraped content using Ranking specific finetuned multilingual models.
-- The Top 15 News Headlines is summarized using GPT 3.5 turbo and the Named Entities present in all the 15 news headlines is displayed based on their frequency
+- The Top 15 News Headlines is summarized using GPT 3.5 turbo and the Named Entities present in all the 15 news headlines is displayed based on their frequency.

 ## Installation and Setup